 Tyler Blackburn is ready to be free.
 It’s a bright morning in Los Angeles, and the anticipation is palpable as he speaks candidly on life, acting, and self-discovery.
 The young actor knows that today is an important milestone for him, yet he can’t help but feel vulnerable during these emotional few minutes.

-It isn’t hard to fall in with love Blackburn, whose breakthrough role as Caleb Rivers in ABC Family’s Pretty Little Liars solidified him as one of Hollywood’s brightest talents — earning the actor three Teen Choice Awards (two for Best Male TV Star and one for Best Chemistry, which he shared with PLL costar Ashley Benson) and a considerable number of young fans.
+It isn’t hard to fall in love with Blackburn, whose breakthrough role as Caleb Rivers in ABC Family’s Pretty Little Liars solidified him as one of Hollywood’s brightest talents — earning the actor three Teen Choice Awards (two for Best Male TV Star and one for Best Chemistry, which he shared with PLL costar Ashley Benson) and a considerable number of young fans.

 Blackburn’s fandom runs deep and heavy among teen audiences.
 His starring role in the CW’s Roswell, New Mexico as gay war veteran and amputee Sgt.
-Alex Manes continues to push boundaries while highlighting issues seldom seem on-screen — like PTSD, immigration, and queer love.
+Alex Manes continues to push boundaries while highlighting issues seldom seen on-screen — like PTSD, immigration, and queer love.
 Finding the character was cathartic, and in many ways Alex’s inner struggle mirrors the actor’s own.

 While growing up in L.A., Blackburn says he resisted coming to terms with his identity.
 A self-confessed “late bloomer,” he was picked on for being effeminate — times he describes as dark periods in his life, when “self-hatred and shame” overpowered him on a daily basis.